 There are very few genres in which Melanie F. has NOT written.
 Whether ghosting for others or publishing under her own name, she has written nonfiction and fiction books, speeches, documentaries, background briefs, white papers, poetry, short stories, commentaries, book reviews and feature articles.
 She has taught poetry and practical writing workshops.
 The diversity of her writing experience is matched by an eclectic set of interests, ranging from llama farming to stargazing.

-spinning, weaving, knitting, gardening (from orchids to potatoes),
+spinning, weaving, knitting, birding, dog-training, gardening (from orchids to potatoes),

 Melanie F. is a Phi Beta Kappa graduate of Wellesley College, where she majored in German literature and minored in English literature and the Russian language.

 Melanie F. has written a series of blog pieces reviewing trucks, RVs and SUVs, as well as features on driver safety.
 These assignments draw on the writer's own extensive driving experience, including the lessons learned from a few lemons.
 These assignments also tap into Melanie's childhood work (as go-for) in her father's auto repair shop.

 Melanie F. has written product descriptions and newsletter blurbs for retailers selling tools, maintenance equipment and related supplies for DIYers.
 The product descriptions are typically about 100 words each.
 The blog copy runs between 300 and 500 words each.
 It can be challenging to describe concisely the operation of a piece of hardware -- without benefit of visuals.